PeterGrillot/webgen/README.md

 Build websites like it's 2004.
 Create super simple web pages using `Markdown`.
 Also comes with templating via `ejs`.
 Built with node and typescript, it's perfect for github pages or simple resume sites!

+This is pretty bare-bones and does _yet_ not include:

+- typescript support
+- CSS preprocessing

+So keep it simple!
+Or expand this!
+You can use Javascript directly in `.ejs` files.
+YOu can also dig into the `build.ts` and hijack the `copyDir` to add any preprocess stuff.
+Hack away 🤓

 ### Config

 Set some simple configs to tweak footer links and set the index page.
 This is completely customizable as this data get injected into `.ejs` and can be accessed using `<% key %>` to render `value`.